mcorning/Phronesis-Online/Mission Statement.md

 	  An Obsidian vault for managing personal finance for Social Security Income recipients.

-> [!NOTE] Imaginary Friends
->
+<h3>Your Imaginary Friends</h3>

-> There is a place for artificial intelligence in each of these projects, and each one will show how they work and where they fit.
+There is a place for artificial intelligence in each of these projects, and each one will show how they work and where they fit.